 Leverage user attention by running advertisements with your product videos.
 This way, you can nudge audiences to follow your brand’s social profiles or even visit your store.

 Videos are a powerful medium of communication and it is proven that a well-created video on a landing page can increase conversions by more than 80%.
 But, creating a video doesn’t have to be tough.
-Once you have your footage in place, you can simplify your editing process by using Typito.
+Once you have your footage in place, you can simplify your editing process with tools like Typito.

-With this smart video drag-and-drop tool, you can add text, music, and effects to your footage and edit your video without the hassle of a complicated video editing tool.
-Add videos to your product page on Shopify and grab shopper attention easily!
+With this smart video drag-and-drop tool, you can add text, music, and effects to your footage and without the hassle of a complicated video editing tool.
+Add videos to your product page on Shopify and grab shoppers attention easily!